 Redman is best known for his work on the history of museums, especially the history of anthropology and archaeology.
 His work has been featured in documentary films, recent essays, and in several major media outlets.
 He is also an accomplished oral historian, having organized major oral history projects at Berkeley and UMass.
 His oral history interviews have been cited in many theses as well as in scholarly and popular publications.

 Redman is the author of three books.
 Bone Rooms: From Scientific Racism to Human Prehistory in Museums (Harvard University Press, 2016, paperback edition 2022), Prophets and Ghosts: The Story of Salvage Anthropology (Harvard University Press, 2021), and The Museum: A Short History of Crisis and Resilience (NYU Press 2022, paperback edition 2024).
-He is presently researching and writing a book on the history of the American Museum of Natural History in New York City.
+He is presently researching the history of museums in New York City.

-As a teacher, Redman's recent courses and seminars have included U.S. History since 1876, U.S. History Between the World Wars, The Craft of History, Museums and Historic Sites Interpretation, Theory and Method of Oral History, and The Professional Lives of Historians.
-He frequently consults with cultural institutions and other organizations on matters related to museum history, ethics, and repatriation.
+As a teacher, Redman's recent courses and seminars have included U.S. History Since 1876, U.S. History Between the World Wars, The Craft of History, Museums and Historic Sites Interpretation, Theory and Method of Oral History, and The Professional Lives of Historians.
+His students have worked on service-oriented projects with the Smithsonian Institution, the National Park Service, and the Emily Dickinson Museum.